kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 - You can only act as one IAM role when making requests to AWS services.
 - You cannot add IAM role to IAM group.
 - You can add up to 10 managed policies to a user, role, or group.
 Inline policies for user, role and group are limited by characters, 2048, 10240 and 5120 characters respectively.
 - You are limited to 250 IAM roles under your AWS account, limit increase can be requested.
 - IAM role for EC2 instance cannot be more than one, and cannot be attached after launch.
 - When using IAM role for EC2 isntance, AWS SDK automatically uses the access keys (temporary security credentials) provided by the STS.
 A custom application can also retrieve these access keys from the EC2 meta-data.
+- Temporary security credential cannot be revoked prior to its expiration.
+However if the request was made by an IAM user, you can revoke permissions of that IAM user, which will revoke privileges for all temporary security credentials issued by that IAM user.
+- You are limited to 250 IAM roles under your AWS account, limit increase can be requested.
+- IAM role for EC2 instance cannot be more than one, and cannot be attached after launch.
+- When using IAM role for EC2 isntance, AWS SDK automatically uses the access keys (temporary security credentials) provided by the STS.
+A custom application can also retrieve these access keys from the EC2 meta-data.